How to Declutter Your Closet

 And there you have it!
 A simple way to declutter clothing from your closet.

-Dealing with a Common Closet Conundrum
+Dealing with a Common Closet Issue

 Okay, so you’ve been dutifully decluttering your closet, but have come up against the dreaded question of “What if”.